 2.3 Label drift (target drift)

-Label drift matters because it changes decision thresholds and calibration.
-A classifier trained on one class prior can become miscalibrated when priors shift.
+Label drift means the prevalence of outcomes changes or labeling policy changes.
+This affects calibration and decision thresholds: a classifier trained on one class prior can become miscalibrated when priors shift.

 A common trap